 We know little of Levi’s prior life, nor of his subsequent life as ‘Matthew’ – whose Hebraic origins mean ‘gift of the Lord’ – only that he was a tax collector, a loathed profession, a betrayer of his own people, squeezing out the hard-earned coins from his fellow Jews to enrich the already rich, such as Herod, which may sound sort of familiar and au courant.

-We know not how sinful Matthew’s life was otherwise, only that as soon as he was called, he, without hesitation, ‘arose and followed Him’.
-The Venerable Bede in today’s Office of Readings teaches that Matthew was already interiorly prepared to accept the grace of conversion that Christ offered – that magical, mystical evangelical metanoia, the ‘turning around of one’s mind and soul’; and not just conversion, but fullness of life, Apostleship and eventually, according to our tradition, martyrdom.
+We know not how sinful Matthew’s life was otherwise, only that as soon as he was called, he, without hesitation, arose and followed Him.
+The verb is the same one used for Christ’s future resurrection, but here it is a rising from spiritual death.
+The Venerable Bede in today’s Office of Readings teaches that Matthew was already interiorly prepared to accept the grace of conversion that Christ offered – that mystical evangelical metanoia, the ‘turning around of one’s mind and soul’; conversion to the fullness of life, the mission of Apostleship and eventually, according to our tradition, martyrdom.

 ‘And he rose and followed him’.
 There is no reason for surprise that the tax collector abandoned earthly wealth as soon as the Lord commanded him.
 Nor should one be amazed that neglecting his wealth, he joined a band of men whose leader had, on Matthew’s assessment, no riches at all.
 Our Lord summoned Matthew by speaking to him in words.
 By an invisible, interior impulse flooding his mind with the light of grace, he instructed him to walk in his footsteps.
 In this way Matthew could understand that Christ, who was summoning him away from earthly possessions, had incorruptible treasures of heaven in his gift..

 The sinners and tax collectors who gathered with Matthew – now full of an exuberant joy, and why not? – for a celebratory meal with Christ were those seeking the truth, and forgiveness thereby.
-They were not the recalcitrant, hard-hearted wallowing in their sin, and justifying evil by the measure of their own behaviour and inclinations: ‘Whatever I think is good, is good, indeed must be good’, a self-justification condemned not just by Christ, but by Pope John Paul in Veritatis Splendor, words which are worth quoting, as our Church divides over the proper interpretation of ‘mercy’:
+They were not the recalcitrant, hard-hearted wallowing in their sin, and justifying evil by the measure of their own behaviour and inclinations, as do many of our own age, who resemble more the hardened, embittered Pharisees: ‘Whatever I think is good, is good, indeed must be good’, a self-justification condemned not just by Christ, but by Pope John Paul in Veritatis Splendor, words which are worth quoting, as our Church divides over the proper interpretation of ‘mercy’:

 In this context, appropriate allowance is made both for God’s mercy towards the sin of the man who experiences conversion and for the understanding of human weakness.
 Such understanding never means compromising and falsifying the standard of good and evil in order to adapt it to particular circumstances.
 It is quite human for the sinner to acknowledge his weakness and to ask mercy for his failings;